 Slow-cooked macaroni and cheese is the perfect dish for any summer barbecue.
 Thomas Jefferson reportedly invented this dish, and it has been a classic American dish ever since.

-The best part about this dish is that it is very versatile and can be easily customized to your own taste.
+The best part about this dish is that it is versatile and easily customized to your taste.
 You can add bacon, provolone, or even finely chopped collards to this dish and still have a delicious meal.

-The best part about slow-cooked mac and cheese is that it is very easy to make.
-All you need to do is put all of the ingredients into a slow cooker and let it cook for a few hours.
-This will allow the flavors to meld together and create a delicious dish that everyone will love.
+The best part about slow-cooked mac and cheese is that it is straightforward to make.
+All you need to do is put the ingredients into a slow cooker and let it cook for a few hours.
+This will allow the flavors to meld together and create a delicious dish everyone will love.

 7-Layer Salad Dip